Are you in two minds about hiring exorbitant developers to help you launch your business online? No-code has got your back!

 19. Dashboards (Analytics & Reporting)

 Apps for dashboards are great for tracking analytics and statistics.
 They help you monitor data and present multiple reports.
 You can use no-code apps like Salesforce to create dashboards that are specifically targeted to the metrics you want to track for your business or sector.
+With advancements in AI reporting, businesses can now leverage automated insights, predictive analytics, and natural language summaries, making dashboards more dynamic and actionable for decision-making.
 Examples include Incomee and Strabo.

 Million Dollar Apps Built with No-Code Tools